niboj/DayzXboxConfigTutorial/README.md

 > Values are in seconds.
 Here ___3600___ means it is a ___60 seconds per minute X 60 minutes___ = ___1 hour___
 4. Save the file and restart the server.

-### Change the maximum number of items found on the map
+### How to change the maximum number of items found on the map
 Dayz limits the number of items you can find on the map to ___1200___.
 You can change this value, but be warn it can affect the server performance.
 1. Open the file ___Globals.xml___.
 2. Find the ___SpawnInitial___ tag :